Research summary: I develop data science and machine learning methods to enable healthy online interactions.

 I am a postdoctoral researcher at Stanford University, working with Prof. Jure Leskovec.
-I research on data science and machine learning for cybersafety and deception on the web and real world.
+I research on data science and machine learning to improve online social web interactions.
 In my research, I design an end-to-end research methodology to make the web better, safer, and more inclusive by studying malicious behavior, deception, and disinformation (e.g., sockpuppets, fake reviewers, hoaxes, and lying):

-(1) I develop novel graph mining and deep learning models that can leverage graph-structured social datasets at a scale of billions of interactions among millions of entities to predict covert and complex malicious users and groups, and
+(1) I develop graph mining and deep learning models for graphs that process graph-structured datasets at a scale of millions of entities to model and predict bad behavior, leading to tools that are actively used at Flipkart, Reddit, and Wikipedia, and

-(2) I deploy my methods to make fundamental scientific discoveries that have advanced our scientific understanding of cybersafety and have led to new tools of high impact, being used in production at Flipkart, Reddit, and Wikipedia.
+(2) I develop data science methods to make fundamental discoveries that have advanced our scientific understanding of online and offline misbehavior and have led to actionable insights.

 My PhD dissertation (Computer Science, University of Maryland) was awarded the prestigious 2018 ACM SIGKDD Doctoral Dissertation Award runner-up and Larry S. Davis Doctoral Dissertation Award.
 Prior to that, I was awarded Dr. BC Roy Gold Medal by IIT, Kharagpur.

 NEW!
 Thrilled to recieve the 2018 ACM SIGKDD Doctoral Dissertation Award runner-up!